Pokémon: 1989–1995: Development of Red and Green

 Ishihara aspired to create video games of his own.
 As Pocket Monsters Red and Green were nearing completion, Ishihara founded Creatures, Inc. on 8 November 1995.
-Upon founding, the company was housed in the same office building as Nintendo in Tokyo.
 Co-ownership of the Pokemon property, which Ishihara helped create, was subsequently assigned to Creatures.
 This resulted in Pokemon having three legal owners: Game Freak, the main developer; Creatures, representing producer Ishihara; and Nintendo, the publisher.
 Anne Allison wrote that Nintendo also bought the property after Red and Green were finished.
-Kenji Hatakeyama noted that the ownership structure of Pokemon is uncommon.
+Journalist Kenji Hatakeyama noted that the ownership structure of Pokemon is uncommon.
 He wrote that "Pokemon is probably the only property in the world today for which the original rights are not concentrated in a single company", like The Walt Disney Company does with their IPs.
 Tajiri and Ishihara did consider merging Game Freak and Creatures at one point.
 However, Tajiri decided against it because he feared it would erase what he had built up since he was a teenager.
 "I felt threatened by the idea of changing how Game Freak was operating, and starting back over with Mr. Ishihara", he said.
 "It was an identity problem.
 If Game Freak ceased to exist, then so would I".
 Tajiri noted that, since Game Freak and Creatures both focus on Pokemon, it sometimes felt more like different departments than different companies.

-Pocket Monsters Red and Green were finally finished in December 1995.
-A release date of 21 December that year was announced, but missed.
-After sufficient cartridges, manuals and packages had been manufactured, the pair of games ended up being published on 27 February 1996.
-However, the property was copyrighted in 1995, and "©1995" is shown on the title screens and cartridges.
-This year is since used on the copyright notice seen on many Pokemon products, even though no actual Pokemon product was released in 1995.

 1996–1998: Rise in Japan

-Release of Red and Green

-Nintendo had no high expectations of Pocket Monsters Red and Green, and media largely ignored the game(s).
-By 1996, the seven-year-old Game Boy console was considered yesterday's news and near the end of its lifecycle.
-On the other hand, new Game Boys continued to be manufactured and sold.
-The console was widespread and, due to its age, affordable to children.
-Also, the Game Boy had experienced a small revival in Japan in 1995 due to the success of Mario's Picross.
-Coincidentally, this game was directed by Ishihara, and co-developed by Ape.
-The popularity of Mario's Picross incited Nintendo to develop the Game Boy Pocket, a slimmer and improved version of the Game Boy, released in Japan on 21 July 1996.
-Because of the timing and naming, some were under the impression that the Game Boy Pocket was made to promote Pocket Monsters, but this was in fact a coincidence that would end up benefiting both.